 Let’s start with the worst thing about Morocco: Marrakech.
 As a foreigner, you will not be left alone.
 Ever.
 Aggressive and rude shopkeepers, panhandlers, beggars, con artists and drug-pushers will plague you every time you step outside your Riad.

 And while Marrakech is the worst example, it doesn’t end there.
 I had panhandlers trying to hard-sell pieces of utter tat on hiking trails and even inside the plunge pool of a fucking waterfall.
-I stayed in the cheapest hostel I could find which had a great social vibe so I guess you could say that’s a plus.
+I stayed in the cheapest hostel I could find, it turned out it had a great social vibe, so I guess you could say that’s a plus.

 And yet some people love travelling to Morocco.
 Romantic Essaouira was the slaver city of Astador in Game of Thrones, the hash IS good, and there are plenty of lovely street cats.